vcsaturninus/luamockit/README.md

    cleanup and is _necessary_ because the interval-timer threads are _not_ detached.

- * one-off timers _cannot_ be destroyed.
-They're only disarmed and then they terminate when they get around to it.
+ * one-off timers _cannot_ be 'destroyed'.
+They're only disarmed (automatically after a first sleep or manually if before then) and then they terminate when they get around to it.
 Calling `Mockit_destroy()` on a one-shot timer is completely synonymous with caling `Mockit_disarm()` on it.